hunterjsb/LoLPlayerScraper/README.md

 Introduction
 ----------

-We are a team of elite gamers dedicated to bringing you the world's premier LoL data source.
-The openJosh team has over 200+ years of collective experience which is why we are able to maintain the world's only open-source pro LOL API.
+We are a team of Python coders dedicated to bringing you the an open-source LoL data API.

 Endpoints
 ----------